Looking Closely at the Growth Curve for ESS Tech Inc. (GWH)

-ESS Tech Inc. (NYSE:GWH) went down by -7.33% from its latest closing price compared to the recent 1-year high of $16.68.
-The company’s stock price has collected -18.13% of loss in the last five trading sessions.
+ESS Tech Inc. (NYSE:GWH) went up by 9.74% from its latest closing price compared to the recent 1-year high of $16.66.
+The company’s stock price has collected -0.88% of loss in the last five trading sessions.

 Is It Worth Investing in ESS Tech Inc. (NYSE :GWH) Right Now?